lexa-diky/kotlin-poet-rs/src/tokens/README.md

-Describes common tokens used by Kotlin language
+Describes common tokens used by Kotlin language.